oyaprotocol/contracts/README.md

 - **OptimisticProposer:** Provides a reusable framework for proposing and verifying onchain transactions or proposals via UMA’s optimistic validation mechanism.
 - **BlockTracker:** Handles the proposal of new blocks (with natural language-based block data) and integrates with UMA’s Optimistic Oracle to verify the proposals.
 - **VaultTracker:** Manages vaults that control assets deposited into the smart contracts.
-It enables vault creation, management (controllers, guardians), and chain-level freeze/unfreeze functionality.
+It enables vault creation, management (controllers, guardians), and protocol-level freeze/unfreeze functionality.

 Together, these contracts allow any ERC20 or ERC721 assets on existing EVM chains to be bridged to the Oya protocol and governed by natural language rules.